Multimodal Language Models See Better When They Look Shallower

 \subsection{Exp-II: Fusion Method Comparison}

-Under the same experimental conditions, we select different combinations of visual representations based on LRS analysis.
-Despite its simplicity, this approach consistently surpasses existing fusion strategies across multiple benchmarks, underscoring the significance of our findings.
+To investigate the impact of different layer fusion strategies, we compare our selected layers \{23, 3, 18\} and a simple concatenation strategy, against other carefully designed fusion methods.

-We evaluate four state-of-the-art fusion methods, including three from DenseConnector (DC) ~\cite{yao2024dense} and one from MMFuser ~\cite{cao2024mmfuser}.
-As shown in Tab.~\ref{tab:exp3-2_table_compare}, our method outperforms STI, SCI, and DCI on 8, 7, and 7 benchmarks, respectively.
-Compared to MMFuser ~\cite{cao2024mmfuser}, our approach demonstrates superior performance on 8 benchmarks.
-These results highlight the significant potential of visual feature fusion strategies in enhancing MLLMs and offering guidance for developing future fusion strategies.
+\paragraph{Less is more:} We compare two state-of-the-art ad-hoc methods, DenseConnector (DC) and MMFuser with our method.
+As shown in Tab.~\ref{tab:exp3-2_table_compare}, \emph{our method outperforms DC and MMFuser on 7 and 8 across 10 widely used benchmarks}, respectively.
+These results suggest that complex fusion strategies may be unnecessary, as the simplest concatenation already meets the performance requirements.